What does paper cost? About a penny per sheet, give or take.

 Sadly, the environment pays the highest price of all for our love affair with paper.

-Let’s see what the numbers say about this.
+Let’s look at some paper facts and stats below to see what the numbers say about this.

 General Stats and Facts About Paper (Consumption & Production)